 3. Trailing commissions

 Most mutual funds pay a trailing commission (or trailer fee) each year to the company that sold you the fund.
 They pay this commission for as long as you hold the fund.
+The rate of the trailing commission is set by the fund manufacturer.

 Here's how it works: